mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 ### Building using Conan
 {:#conan}

 [Conan](https://conan.io) is a C/C++ package manager which can be used for integrating and building the library, and managing its dependencies in an effortless way.
-If you are new to Conan, then there is a relatively short [Getting Started](https://docs.conan.io/en/latest/getting_started.html) guide worth going through.
-Information on the RmlUi package itself is available at [ConanCenter: RmlUi](https://conan.io/center/rmlui).
+If you are new to Conan, then it might be worth looking through the [Conan Tutorial](https://docs.conan.io/2/tutorial.html).
+Information on the RmlUi package itself is available at [ConanCenter: RmlUi](https://conan.io/center/recipes/rmlui).

 The Conan recipe that environment-specific packages are generated from supports certain options derived from the [CMake options](#cmake-options) below.
 The following table explains options exclusive to RmlUi available in the recipe.
 Please bear in mind that in general the Conan community discourages double negation that would arise from naming options with one negation included (e.g. `NO_THIRDPARTY_CONTAINERS`); this is why certain recipe options have the opposite meaning of their CMake counterpart.